BuildingThingsWithCode/Veiling/README.md

 # Veiling

 This was the graduation project when I finished my education at the Open Universiteit.
-The goal was to create an auction website running on Tomcat and connected to an SQL database.
+The goal was to create a web application with a SQL database running on a Tomcat server.
-The website needed to be sort of an eBay clone.
-A website where users could sell things and other users could bid on those items.
+The application needed to be sort of an eBay clone.
+A website where people could register, login and then bid on items or sell items.
 This project uses Java, JSP, Servlets, SQL.